rahmjan/LINGI2355-Multicore/00_JavaThreads/Solution/Report.md

 - [ ] Execute the code several times (hint: you can add more producers than consumers if necessary).
 Is the behavior as expected?

     No, there is deadlock.
-Also the threads using active waiting (while cycle).
+Also the threads using busy waiting (while cycle).

 - [ ] Remove the initial waiting time before threads start consuming and producing elements.
 What is the behavior and how can we explain it?